huggingface/huggingface.js/packages/tasks/src/tasks/video-text-to-text/about.md

 ## Inference

 You can use the Transformers library to interact with video-language models.
 Below we load [a video language model](https://huggingface.co/llava-hf/LLaVA-NeXT-Video-7B-hf), write a simple utility to sample videos, use chat template to format the text prompt, process the video and the text prompt and infer.
+To run below snippet, please install [OpenCV](https://pypi.org/project/opencv-python/) by running `pip install opencv-python`.

 ```python
 import uuid